-5.5.3 Use LampLOCTM to Adjust the Lamp Position
+5.6.3 Use LampLOCTM to Adjust the Lamp Position

-To ensure optimal lamp performance and peak brightness at the screen for the life of the lamp, use LampLOCTM to adjust the lamp position when you install a new lamp in the cinema projector.
+To ensure optimal lamp performance and peak brightness at the screen for the life of the lamp, use LampLOCTM to adjust the lamp position when you install a new lamp in the projector.
 After making the adjustment, the lamp is well-centered and distanced correctly from the remainder of the illumination system.
 Before adjusting LampLOCTM, ensure the following criteria are met:

-• The lamp must be ON and the douser (shutter) OPEN during adjustment.
+- The lamp must be ON and the douser (shutter) OPEN during adjustment.
 A 10-minute warm-up is recommended.
-Ensure to follow all the criteria specified in Section 5.3 Cinema Projector Power States.

-• Perform a white test pattern.
+Ensure to follow all the criteria specified in Section 5.1 Turn the Projector On. - Perform a white test pattern.
 This is recommended to allow you to view LampLOCTM progress on-screen.

 To automatically adjust LampLOCTM: